indilib/indi-3rdparty/indi-pentax/README.md

 You may switch capture modes (e.g. switch from Auto to Manual or Manual to Bulb) at any time.

 To switch between PTP and MSC, you will need to unplug the camera from the host and change to the desired USB mode using the on-camera menu.
-You may need to manually disconnect the driver (e.g. using the "Disconnect" button) if you are in MSC mode.
+You may need to manually disconnect from the driver in the Indi client (e.g. using the "Disconnect" button) if you are in MSC mode.
 Then, plug the camera back into the host and click on "Connect" again.
 A separate device tab will be created for your new USB mode, if it does not already exist.
 Select the new device and cick "Connect" to continue in the new USB mode.

 ## Known Issues

 - Bulb mode does not work in PTP mode.
 - Changing ISO and exposure do not work on the K-70 in MSC mode (probably other cameras as well).
 - When DNG format is selected, images are currently saved with a "raw" extension.
-This is because Indi seems to have a bug with .DNG files where it grab the JPEG. preview out of DNGs and discards the rest of the DNG file.
+This is because Indi seems to have a bug with .DNG files where it grabs the JPEG preview out of DNGs and discards the rest of the DNG file.
 The raw files may be safely renamed to ".DNG."
 - When compiled on Ubuntu Mate 18.0.4 (Raspberry Pi 3B), PTP mode does not work.
 This appears to be because the indi_pentax binary generated by the compiler is for armv7, whereas the library files provided by Ricoh are for armv6.
 Yet, I currently cannot figure out how to get indi-pentax to compile if I force the compiler to armv6.
 A workaraound is to use a binary generated on Rasbian.
 - The Ricoh Camera SDK uses a custom version of libmtp with a version number of 9.3.0.
 Not surprisingly, this can cause problems if the standard version of libmtp is installed.
-To avoid these problems, I install the customized libmtp along with the other library files in the "indipentax" subdirectory of CMAKE_INSTALL_LIBDIR, and then list that subdirectory in the RPATH of the indi_pentax binary (not the RUNPATH, since libmtp is an indirect dependency).
+To avoid these problems, the requisite libraries are configured to be installed in the "indipentax" subdirectory of CMAKE_INSTALL_LIBDIR.
+That subdirectory is then listed in the RPATH of the indi_pentax binary (not the RUNPATH, since libmtp is an indirect dependency).
 I'm sure this negatively affects the modularity of indi-pentax.
 I'm happy to take suggestions if there's a better way to deal with this issue.

-## AUTHOR / CONTRIBUTORS
+## AUTHOR / CONTRIBUTORS / SOURCE

 This driver was developed by Karl Rees, copyright 2020.

+Thanks to Andras Salamon for PkTrigercord, which is used for MSC mode.
+Specifically, this driver wraps PkTriggerCord into a shared library called libPkTriggerCord.
+More information about PkTriggerCord and source code available from: https://api.ricoh/products/camera-sdk/.

-Thanks to Andras Salamon for producing PkTrigercord, and to Ricoh Company, Ltd. for providing the Ricoh Camera SDK.
+Thanks also to Ricoh Company, Ltd. for providing the Ricoh Camera SDK (libRicohCameraSDKCpp), which is used for PTP mode.
+The SDK is available from: https://api.ricoh/products/camera-sdk/.